Comparisons11 min read

 Longshot AI vs Frase 2026: Which AI Writing Tool Is Actually Worth Your Money?

-Here's a bold claim to start with: most AI writing tools are solving problems you don't actually have.
-But if you're running a small business and genuinely trying to figure out whether Longshot AI vs Frase is the right call for your content workflow, you're asking a smarter question than most people bother with.
+Most AI writing tools solve problems you don't actually have.
+But if you're running a small business and genuinely trying to figure out whether Longshot AI or Frase is right for your content workflow, you're asking the smarter question.
 I've been down this road — testing tools, paying for subscriptions I forgot to cancel, and quietly regretting at least half of them.
-Both Longshot AI and Frase promise to help you create SEO-optimized content faster, but they go about it in pretty different ways.
-This comparison is for content marketers, small business owners, and solo operators who need real answers — not a sanitized feature dump.
+Both promise to help you create SEO-optimized content faster, but they go about it in pretty different ways.
+This comparison is for content marketers, small business owners, and solo operators who need real answers, not just feature lists.

 Let's dig in.